-What is of interest is the use of this wheeled/motorized vehicle by a cherubim.
+What is of interest is the use of this wheeled/motorized vehicle by cherubim.
 Do angels need vehicles to perform their duties?
 Does God use technology?
-There is of course a difference between God and angels, and what God Himself uses or needs to use and what angels need to use.
+There is, of course, a difference between God and angels, and what God Himself uses or needs to use, and what angels need to use.

 It’s not hard to wonder why cherubims may be in need of a space vehicle.
-For example, Elijah was taken up from the earth in his flesh in a space vehicle referred to as a “chariot.”
+For example, Elijah was taken from earth in the flesh in a vehicle referred to as a “chariot.”
 Jesus and his angels will return in the “clouds of heaven” the same way he went up into heaven – in a “cloud.”

 A “cloud” came down on Mt.
 Sinai and followed over the children of Israel and provide shade for them as they wandered through the desert by day and light by night.
 One can only imagine what all the practical dynamics of God’s administrations have been, currently are, or in the future will contain.

 One camp assigns all functionality to the Spirit by God or his angels.
-At the other end of the spectrum, there are those who attribute all to the use of technology.
+At the other end of the spectrum, some attribute entirely to the use of technology.
 The truth may be a combination, as it says above, the Spirit activated the wheels and the wheels powered the craft.

-Based on Ezekiel, we may conclude that the Ancient of Days may be arriving in a Holy Spirit directed, “wheeled” powered, inter-dimensional vehicle upon which sits his throne.
-Whether his one million assistants will be “car pooling” with him or arriving in their own vehicles is not known, but there is a reference to multiple vehicles arriving all at once:
+Based on Ezekiel, we may conclude that the Ancient of Days may be arriving in a Holy Spirit-directed, “wheeled,” inter-dimensional vehicle upon which sits his throne.
+Whether his one million assistants will be “carpooling” with him or appearing in their own transports is not known, but there is a reference to multiple vehicles arriving all at once:

 26 And he will lift up an ensign to the nations from far, and will hiss unto them from the end of the earth: and, behold, they shall come with speed swiftly: